GentleCure Blog

 two people holding hands over a table

 If you’re facing a skin cancer diagnosis, you undoubtedly have many troubling questions running through your mind, including “Can skin cancer kill you?”
-Skin cancer is the most common kind of cancer, with over 3 million people in the United States diagnosed each year.
-Because it is the most common, it is highly treatable and often curable, with treatment options ranging from X-ray energy, surgery, and more.
+Skin cancer is the most common kind of cancer.
+According to the American Cancer Society, about 5.4 million basal and squamous cell skin cancers are diagnosed in the United States every year.
+These cancers occur in about 3.3 million Americans, but some people can have more than one.
+Because it is the most common, it is highly treatable and often curable, with treatment options ranging from X-ray energy, to surgery, and more.
 Common skin cancer is rarely fatal, especially when caught early and paired with effective treatment.

 What is Skin Cancer?